 These days, carbon fiber is stronger and more durable than ever.
 The material is also incredibly customizable and optimizable.
 If you want a specific geometry or type of frame, chances are it can be made from carbon fiber.

-Titanium and carbon fiber are really only options for those looking to buy a high-end bike.
+Titanium and carbon fiber are the best options for those looking to buy a high-end bike.
 They are expensive.
-For those on a tight budget, you may want to consider a bike frame made from a more affordable material.
+For those on a tight budget, there are some different materials to choose from.

 If you were planning on buying a titanium bike, steel would make a good lower-cost substitute.
 If you were planning on buying a carbon fiber bike, aluminum is an excellent alternative at a lower price point.
 In this section, I’ll outline each.

 For more in-depth info, check out my complete guide to steel vs aluminum bike frames.

 Steel is an alloy of iron and a small amount of carbon.
 It is usually alloyed with traces of different materials including chromium, molybdenum, nickel, manganese, copper, and silicon.
 Adding these elements increases the strength and reduces the weight of the metal.

 The most common type of steel used for bicycle frame building is Chromoly steel.
 Chromoly is made by alloying steel with chromium and molybdenum.
 Several types of Chromoly exist.
 The most common material is 4130 Chromoly.
 High-tensile steel is a cheaper and heavier alloy that is used to build lower-end frames.
 Stainless steel is also becoming an option.